fission/docs.fission.io/docs/content/en/docs/trouble-shooting/setup/kubernetes.md

 title: "Kubernetes"
 weight: 1
 description: >
-  Debug your Kubernetes cluster setup
+  Troubleshoot your Kubernetes cluster setup
 ---

 In this section, we will cover how to troubleshoot the problems related to Kubernetes cluster setup.